analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 <p class="extra-width"><img src="https://c1.staticflickr.com/1/425/19487681862_d8b55b8055_o.jpg" title="Neus and the GR Echo"/></p>

-That said, keep in mind that good models are comfortable with following directions — so give them.
+That said, remember that good models are comfortable with following directions — so give them.
 They actually _need_ directions to do their work properly.
 Don’t be shy about saying what you need them to do in order for the shot to work.
 You can, for example, say that you like their hair better this way, or that you want them to stand up to emphasize the length of their legs.

 Try to be positive and encouraging with your comments, give them an idea of what you want to achieve in the shot and they’ll get involved and help you.
 Have it be a collaborative effort, but always maintain control of the session yourself.
 Your goal is to get the shots _you_ want, so act accordingly.[^Model1]